 Owing to the limitations of mobile phones' system, we are not allowed to directly access their hardwares.
 So the software can't recognize samrtphones.
 But if a SD card is inserted in your phone and the data lost has been saved in the card, then you could use AnyRecover to recover files.
 Before that, you are suggested to take out your SD card and then use the card reader to plug it into a USB port.

-The software may fail to recognize the external drive if it is not properly plugged in or it is damaged.
-In some cases this may be due to a problem with your computer system, we, therefore, suggest that you carry out the following procedures to rectify the issue.
+If it is an external hard drive that AnyRecover fail to recognize, maybe it's just because the external drive is not properly plugged in or it is damaged.
+In some cases, this may be due to a problem with your computer system.
+We, therefore, suggest carrying out the following to rectify the issue:

-Make sure the computer recognizes and reads your external hard drive
+(a).
+Make sure computer recognizes and reads your external hard drive

-If you can't still locate the drive on your computer, you can contact firstname.lastname@example.org
+(d).
+If the program still can’t locate the drive on your computer, feel free to contact email@example.com

 The following reason may cause this issue: